oskarmikey/source-2-material-importer/README.md

 # vmt to vmat enhanced GUI - With GUI interface

-* EXTREAM WARNING Im remaking this becasue if i remeber correctly this one doesn't work properly but i pushed away. allso i mainly have made this for tf2*
+* EXTREAM WARNING Im remaking this becasue if i remeber correctly this one doesn't work properly but i pushed away. allso i mainly have made this for tf2 and if you find anything you want to change do a pull request*

 **Warning:** This is an active project, and the current version may still be under development.
 Some functionalities or instructions might not be up-to-date or may change in future updates.